 around the world such as banking, healthcare, supply chains, etc. But it also has huge potential for conducting online elections.
 The technology can help implement fair and secure elections, cut costs and increase voter turnout.

 Blockchain technology offers more security than a simple server vulnerable to hacking.
 A blockchain is a database controlled by all the network members and not just by a single entity such as a bank or government agency.
-Therefore, in order to hack a blockchain, it would be necessary to hack all the computers on the network.
-The information in a blockchain is encrypted in such a way that it cannot be modified or deleted without leaving a record of the change.
+Therefore, in order to hack a blockchain, it would be necessary to hack significant amount of the computers on the network.
+The information in a blockchain is digitally signed in such a way that it cannot be modified or deleted without being unnoticed.
 In theory, all sorts of information, from birth records to business operations, can be written down in a blockchain, creating a permanent and indelible document that cannot be tampered with, for example, by corrupt officials.

 When the blockchain conversation turns to voting, each transaction involves a vote being received rather than cryptocurrency being exchanged.
 Those with access to the voting process can add their votes to a blockchain where their choice is safeguarded and transparent.
 Of course, another important element of any voting system is voter anonymity.

 In Polys, anonymity is achieved thanks to crypto algorithms and namely blind signature technique which allows to verify that a particular voter has indeed right to vote but it doesn't reveal the identity of that voter.